-Many feel that mental health issues are seen as a weakness and as a result are reluctant to talk about their problems, go to the GP or ask for help.
+Many feel that mental health issues are seen as a weakness and as a result are reluctant to talk about their problems, go to the doctor or ask for help.

 They are also more likely to use alcohol or other substances to help them cope with problems.

-Hosted by the Rapid Transformational Therapy Training School, this event will look at what the barriers are, how we can break them down, the consequences if we don’t – and will focus on six key themes:
+Hosted by the Rapid Transformational Therapy® Training School, this event looked at what the barriers are, how we can break them down, and the consequences if we don’t.
+There were six key themes during the day:

 • Early intervention measures and how they can help young men tackle mental health issues and prevent suicide